Quick guide for teachers and instructors

 1. StarT competition

-- In a nutshell: make sure you are ready to submit everything by the deadline for reporting (February 2019, date tbc).
-Before the deadline, let your students carry out in groups a science, technology or mathematics related project with a link to one of the seven StarT themes.
+- In a nutshell: make sure you are ready to submit everything by the deadline for reporting (schedule here).
+Before the deadline, let your students carry out in groups a science, technology or mathematics related project.
 The students should create a video of their project (3 min) and keep a learning diary (form for the learning diary is free of choice).
-If you want to participate with your best educational practice, create a short video (3 min) of it too with a short written description alongside.
-If you want to, you can also organize a StarT-Day or even a StarT-Fest in your school/institution to present your students’ work.
+If you want to participate in StarT with your best educational practice, create a short video (3 min) of it too with a written description alongside.
+We also recommend you to organize a StarT Day in your school/institution to present your students’ work.

 2. Online courses